-Model UCW/H uses scroll compressors which are highly efficient and extremely reliable.
+Highly efficient and extremely reliable scroll compressors are used on Model UCA.
 The information contained in this manual will be useful for their care.

 Compressor Rotation

 All scroll-type machines are unidirectional and will only compress in one direction.
 Operating in the reverse rotation can be destructive and will be indicated by a loud operating noise together with a lack of compression.